heartshare/zephir-boost-yii/README.md

 BoostYii
 ========

-This is a yii2 boost extension code by zephir language,if u install this extension on your php machine , u will get a better yii2 performance.
+This is a yii2 extension code by zephir language,if u install this extension on your php machine , u will get better yii2 web performance.

 This is a funny project just for me or demo , I will not continue develpment this project.